DiogoApostolo/pycol/docs/useCases.md

 | Rare |  0.0000 | 0.2075 |
 | Outlier |  0.000 | 0.6982 |

+From these results, it is possible to observe that, for the minority class, there are many samples in the Outlier Class, specifically about 70%.
+Oversampling this dataset uniformly would create many samples in the overlapped area, due to the outlier samples.
+Performing oversampling just for borderline and rare samples in this case would be more beneficial, as it would give visibility to the minority class without drastically increasing the overlapped area.

 ## Use Case III: Feature Selection

 Feature selection is critical for building efficient and interpretable models.
 Pycol can assist in this process by evaluating and ranking features based on their discriminative power using the feature metrics such as F1 or F1v.
 Using pycol’s complexity measures, we can assess each feature’s contribution to class separability and select the most relevant ones.

 A practical example is shown using an imbalanced credit card fraud detection dataset, from the OpenML repository.
 This dataset contains 30 features, and it is likely many of them can be removed without significantly losing classification performance.

 The goal is to pick the most discriminant features using the F1 overlap measure.
-Figure \ref{fig:feature_sel} shows all features plotted according to their discriminant power.
+Figure XX shows all features plotted according to their discriminant power.

 ![alt text](https://github.com/DiogoApostolo/pycol/blob/main/docs/images/FeatureSelection.png?raw=true)